JetBrains/kotlin-web-site/pages/docs/reference/mpp-build-native-binaries.md

     tasks.register("debugFatFramework", FatFrameworkTask) {
         // The fat framework must have the same base name as the initial frameworks. baseName = "my_framework"
-        // The default destination directory is '<build directory>/fat-framework'. destinationDir = file("$buildDir/fat-framework/debug")
+        // The default destination directory is "<build directory>/fat-framework". destinationDir = file("$buildDir/fat-framework/debug")
         // Specify the frameworks to be merged. from(